-The proposed development would have only a minor impact on native flora.
-The driveway, dwelling, pool, cabana, rainwater tank, greywater tank, shed and wastewater disposal area would require the removal of a small number of young trees comprising Forest Red Gum, Narrow-leaved Ironbark, Broad-leaved Apple and Parramatta Green Wattle.
-Most of the trees are all small (i.e. < 30cm dbh).
+The proposed development would have a minor impact on native flora.
+It would remove approximately thirty-five (35) small to medium sized trees from the western side of the lot within the areas of the building envelope and associated asset protection zone.
+The trees to be removed are identified in the Tree Removal Plan provided in Appendix A. The trees comprise Forest Red Gum, Narrow-leaved Ironbark, Broad-leaved Apple and Parramatta Green Wattle.
+Most of the trees are small (i.e. < 30cm dbh).
 Several trees are larger (<40cm DBH) but still not considered large.
+One Narrow-leaved Ironbark that occurs in the road reserve and would need to be removed for the driveway is approximately 50cm DBH.
 None of the trees contain tree hollows.
-The value of these trees, therefore, is relatively low.
+None of these trees is considered significant.
+It is recommended that an equal number of trees of the same species be replanted to the east of the proposed development on Lot 12 following completion of the development.